-Initial tracking for Prince's initial version took place on 17 August 1984 (two days before The Screams Of Passion) at the Flying Cloud Drive Warehouse, Eden Prairie, MN, USA (listed on the album as "Paisley Park Recording, Somewhere in Minnesota").
+Basic tracking for Prince's initial version took place on 17 August 1984 (a days before The Screams Of Passion) at the Flying Cloud Drive Warehouse in Eden Prairie, Minnesota (listed on the album as "Paisley Park Recording, Somewhere in Minnesota").
 It seems likely that Lisa, Wendy & Jill recorded overdubs on it several days later, also at the Flying Cloud Drive Warehouse.

 Prince reportedly gave the song to André Cymone after Cymone's mother asked Prince for a song (Cymone himself was too proud to do so).
 André Cymone recorded lead vocal overdubs at Ocean Way Recording, Hollywood, CA, USA in early 1985 with Prince and his dad John L. Nelson present.

 Prince also referred to "the dance electric" in the song God, recorded three days later.

 In 2001, a 1986 live version by Prince and the Revolution was included on NPG Ahdio Show # 7, but the track was not available separately.